slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 MetalLB is a load balancer for Kubernetes that is designed to run on bare metal resources.
 By default, SLATE installs MetalLB and uses it to provision extra public IP addresses for a cluster.
-On SLATE clusters, these additional public IP addresses are usually used for running an NGINX ingress controller, as well as giving certain [Open Science Grid](https://opensciencegrid.org/) applications their own dedicated IP, which they require.
+On SLATE clusters, these additional public IP addresses are usually used for running an NGINX ingress controller, as well as giving certain [Open Science Grid](https://opensciencegrid.org/) applications their own dedicated IP.

 On SLATE, MetalLB operates in what is called "layer 2 mode".
 Essentially, it advertises additional IP addresses on a given node interface by responding to ARP/NDP requests for the additional IP addresses it has been configured to use.